hossam-create/Mnbara-Platform/docs/legal/PLAIN_LANGUAGE_LEGAL_COPY.md

 We hope every transaction goes smoothly, but sometimes things don't work out.

-- **Talk first** — Try to work it out with the other person.
+- **Talk first** â€” Try to work it out with the other person.
 Most issues are misunderstandings.
-- **We're here to help** — If you can't resolve it, open a dispute.
+- **We're here to help** â€” If you can't resolve it, open a dispute.
 We'll look at both sides and make a fair decision.
-- **Our decision is final** — We do our best to be fair, but we can't keep going back and forth forever.
+- **Our decision is final** â€” We do our best to be fair, but we can't keep going back and forth forever.
 Once we decide, that's the answer.

 ---

 ### Limitation of Liability

 **Before (Legal):**
-> MNBARA is not liable for any indirect, incidental, or consequential damages arising from your use of the platform.
+> mnbarh is not liable for any indirect, incidental, or consequential damages arising from your use of the platform.
 Our total liability is limited to the fees you have paid to us.

 **After (Plain Language):**